Skip to main content

 How to use Aptos Indexer API?

-- Utilizing the Indexer API in a Dapp
+3. Integrating the Indexer API into a Dapp

 1. Setting up Nodit Console

-In the first chapter, we set up the Nodit console environment to use the Aptos Indexer API.
-Using the Nodit console, you can connect to the Aptos network, issue an API key, and easily query various data.
-The setup process covers everything from signing up for Nodit to connecting an Aptos node and issuing an API Key.
+In this chapter, you will configure the Nodit Console environment to use the Aptos Indexer API.
+The Nodit Console lets you connect to the Aptos network, obtain an API key, and query various data with ease.
+The setup covers everything from signing up for Nodit to connecting an Aptos node and issuing an API Key.

 1.1.
 Sign-up for Nodit

 Click the link below to go to the sign-up page.
-You can sign up quickly with a Google account, or sign up by entering your email address directly.
+You can sign up quickly with a Google account or by entering an email address directly.

 1.2.
 Connect to Aptos Networks

-After signing up, during your first login you will go through an onboarding process to create a project and connect the nodes needed for the project.
-In this guide, we will be using the Aptos Indexer API.
-Therefore, make sure to select Aptos Mainnet and Testnet, and click the Go to Nodit button.
+After signing up, the onboarding flow on your first login lets you create a project and connect the nodes it requires.
+Since this guide uses the Aptos Indexer API, make sure to select both Aptos Mainnet and Testnet, then click the Go to Nodit button.

-If you have successfully completed the onboarding process, a new project will be created with the nodes you just selected connected.
+Once onboarding is complete, a new project is created with the selected nodes connected.

-For more details on node management, check the documentation link below.
+For more details on node management, refer to the documentation below.

 1.3.
 Get Indexer API Endpoint